- What is Barium Hydroxide?

 - To clean up acidic spills

-It is also used in sugar industry for preparing beet sugar.
+It is also used in the sugar industry for preparing beet sugar.

 Barium Hydroxide MSDS